 Each authorized user will have a unique User ID and Password, which grants them access only to the accounts specified by the account administrator.

-Only a signer on the account can have account administrator privileges.
-The first person to sign up for Chase Online for Business is automatically assigned the role of the account administrator.
+A signer on the account can have account administrator privileges.
 If you need to reassign this responsibility, call the Internet Service Center at 1-877-ChasePC (1-877-242-7372).

 If you would like to assign the account administrator responsibility to someone else in the organization, call the Internet Service Center at 1-877-ChasePC (1-877-242-7372).